niblyx-malnus/venter-pattern/README.md

 ![Venter Thread](https://raw.githubusercontent.com/niblyx-malnus/venter-pattern/main/diagrams/images/venter_thread.png "Venter Thread")

+The Thread in this diagram is equivalent to `/ted/venter.hoon`.

 ### Vines
 The idea of vines emerges now from two sources.
 First, suppose we want agents